lprhodes/homebridge-broadlink-rm/README.md

 `onDelay` | The time in seconds between when the on code and the requested brightness code are sent. (default: 0.1s) | no

 #### "data" key-value object
 key | description
 --- | -----------
 `off` | A hex code string to be sent when the switch is changed to the off position.
 `brightnessX` | A hex code string where X is any brightness you wish to support e.g. "brightness100".
 `hueX` | A hex code string where X is any hue you wish to support between 0 and 359 e.g. "hue42".
-`on` | You only need t add this if you need to send an "on" code before the "brightnessX" code is sent
+`on` | You only need t add this if you need to send an `on` code before the `brightnessX` code is sent

 ### garage-door-opener

-Set the switch to open and the "open" hex code is sent, set it to close and the "close" hex code is sent.
+Set the switch to open and the `open` hex code is sent, set it to close and the `close` hex code is sent.

 key | description | example | default | required
 --- | ----------- | ------- | ------- | -------